 The Benefits of ISO 9001

 Numerous surveys and academic articles have sought to quantify the benefits that companies typically gain after implementing an ISO 9001 Quality Management System.
-In this editorial we will examine some of the better-known research to see what conclusions can be drawn.
+In this editorial we examine some of the better-known research to see what conclusions can be drawn.

 ISO 9001 is truly a globally recognized standard, which will help your organization to continually improve your processes and manage business risks to meet the needs and expectations of your customers and other stakeholders.